 The company also owes him for the medical expenses he incurred due to his son’s injury.

-Also, the amount of damages you will receive under the California WARN Act will be reduced by the following amounts:
+Also, the amount of damages you will receive will be reduced by the following amounts:

-- Any wages your employer paid you during the period of the WARN Act violation; and
+- Any wages your employer paid you during the period of the violation; and

 - Any voluntary and unconditional payments your employer made to you that were not made to satisfy any legal obligation.14

-Finally, if you prevail in a lawsuit against your employer under the California WARN Act, the court may award you attorney’s fees on top of the WARN Act damages.15
+Finally, if you prevail in a lawsuit against your employer under the California WARN Act, the court may award you attorney’s fees on top of the damages.15

 4. What is the difference between the California and federal WARN Acts?

-The following chart summarizes the major differences between the federal WARN Act and the California WARN Act:
+The following chart summarizes the major differences between the federal and California laws:

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

-- Labor Code 1401 — [California WARN Act] Notice requirements. (“(a) An employer may not order a mass layoff, relocation, or termination at a covered establishment unless, 60 days before the order takes effect, the employer gives written notice of the order to the following: (1) The employees of the covered establishment affected by the order.
+- Labor Code Section 1401 — [Notice requirements. (“(a) An employer may not order a mass layoff, relocation, or termination at a covered establishment unless, 60 days before the order takes effect, the employer gives written notice of the order to the following: (1) The employees of the covered establishment affected by the order.
 (2) The Employment Development Department, the local workforce investment board, and the chief elected official of each city and county government within which the termination, relocation, or mass layoff occurs. (b) An employer required to give notice of any mass layoff, relocation, or termination under this chapter shall include in its notice the elements required by the federal Worker Adjustment and Retraining Notification Act (29 U.S.C.
 Sec.
-2101 et seq.). (c) Notwithstanding the requirements of subdivision (a), an employer is not required to provide notice if a mass layoff, relocation, or termination is necessitated by a physical calamity or act of war.”)
+2101 et seq.). (c) Notwithstanding the requirements of subdivision (a), an employer is not required to provide notice if a mass layoff, relocation, or termination is necessitated by a physical calamity or act of war.”).
+See also Governor Gavin Newsom’s Executive Order N-31-20, which temporarily suspended the 60-day notification period requirement for coronavirus pandemic/covid 19-related reasons (“For written notice given after the date of this Executive Order, in addition to the other elements detailed in Labor Code section 1401 (b), such written notice must contain the following [brief statement]: ‘If you have lost your job or been laid off temporarily, you may be eligible for Unemployment Insurance (UI).
+More information on UI and other resources available for workers is available at labor.ca.gov/coronavirus2019.’“).
+See also Executive Order N-08-21.

 - Labor Code 1401 LC — Notice requirements, endnote 1 above.